 One last detail.
 Sometimes you will see brown streaks on the packaging.
 These are the volatile oils on and in the vanilla beans.
 You do want to make sure that the beans aren’t sweating in the packaging because the room where they’re stored is too warm or too humid.
 Conversely, you don’t want too dry an environment or the beans will dry out.
 Even if beans become dry over time, they will rehydrate if they are put in a warm liquid.
 For instance, you can still use dry beans by heating them in cream or milk if you are making ice cream, custards, puddings, etc. They can also be used for making extracts.
 Very dry beans can be ground in a clean coffee or spice grinder.
 Remove the tips at each end of the vanilla bean before grinding for best success.

 Vanilla extract contains 35% alcohol by law, which translates to 70 proof.
 What this means is that extracts typically age and become more mellow and flavorful over the next year or two, assuming you haven’t used it up already.
 Extracts do best in temperatures from 55 degrees F ( 12.8 C) and 80 degrees F (26.6 C) and away from light.
 Store in a cool, dark cupboard away from the stove or oven.

-The second reason we use plastic is because glass is heavier and more fragile than plastic.
-As a customer this means your package is more likely to arrive intact and for less money than if we used glass.
+The second reason we use plastic is that glass is heavier and more fragile than plastic.
+As a customer, this means your package is more likely to arrive intact and for less money than if we used glass.
 Feel free to decant the extract into a glass container if you wish.
 The plastic is food grade, but it will keep as well in glass as in plastic.